Residency Program in Behavior

 The overall objective is to provide the clinical experiences and learning opportunities sufficient to enable the resident to meet the requirements to sit the board examination of the American College of Veterinary Behaviorists (ACVB) while contributing to the clinical service and teaching programs of the Veterinary Medical Teaching Hospital at U.C.
 Davis.
 The specific objectives are outlined below.

-* Provide advanced training and skills in clinical animal behavior.
-This training will emphasize the diagnosis and treatment of problem and abnormal behavior of dogs and cats.
-When opportunities prevail, the training will deal with equine and food animal behavioral problems and with cases presented to the other services dealing with avian, rodent, lagomorph and exotic pets.
+- Provide advanced training and skills in clinical animal behavior.
+This training will emphasize the diagnosis and treatment of problem and abnormal behavior of companion animals.
+When opportunities prevail, the training will deal with equine and food animal behavioral problems and with cases presented to the other services.

-* Provide experience in designing and implementing at least one and preferably two research projects in clinical animal behavior.
+- Provide experience in designing and implementing at least one and potentially two research projects in clinical animal behavior.
 This research experience will lead to at least one publication in an approved peer-reviewed journal that is first-authored by the resident.
 The resident may also engage in other research activities in collaboration with clinicians associated with the VMTH.

-* Provide limited training in the diagnosis and treatment of cases in the Neurology Service and the Avian-Exotic Service by means of 2-week rotations through these Services.
+- Provide limited training in the understanding, diagnosis and treatment of cases in the Neurology Service and the Avian-Exotic Service by means of rotations through these Services.
 Experience in other Services (Medicine, Equine) may be arranged according to the interests and background of the resident.
 Such arrangements will be made through clinicians associated with these other Services.

 History and Background